syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 Customization of Snapping

-By default, the objects will be snapped based on the diagramControl.SnapSettings.SnapConstraints or diagramControl.SnapToObject.
-If in some cases the suggested snapping is not desired, snapping can be disabled or modified by overriding the protected virtual method OnSnap.
+By default, the objects are snapped based on the diagramControl.SnapSettings.SnapConstraints or diagramControl.SnapToObject.
+In some cases, when the suggested snapping is not desired, snapping can be disabled or modified by overriding the protected virtual method OnSnap.